//

 • Photo Gallery - the Brian Keenan collection Photos of Keenans in Australia supplied in June 2008 by Brian Keenan of Queanbeyan, NSW.
 (Brian Keenan has also supplied a lot of the information that appears on this site concerning the descendants of George Aaron Robert Keenan and Nora Mary Keenan (nee Naughton)).

-• Mrs Anita Beryl Arnold (nee Lovering) Mrs Anita Arnold, of Engadine, Sydney, NSW - daughter of Dorothy Lovering (nee Keenan) (1910 - 2008) and grand-daughter of John Keenan (b.1873) - was the catalyst for this site.
+• Mrs Anita Beryl Arnold (nee Lovering) Mrs Anita Arnold OAM, of Engadine, Sydney, NSW - daughter of Dorothy Lovering (nee Keenan) (1910 - 2008) and grand-daughter of John Keenan (b.1873) - was the catalyst for this site.
+Anita was awarded the Order of Australia Medal in June 1992 for services to Intellectually Disabled Children.
 Anita, her cousin Robert Keenan and other Keenans in the Engadine area successfully campaigned for a park to be named in honour of their grandfather, John Keenan.
 For maps showing the location of this park and the location of Engadine, go to the page of John Keenan b.
 1873.

 • The Keenans of Balgownie, New South Wales Henry John Keenan (b.1842) had a brother, James (b.1845).
 James stayed in Northern Ireland where he married Maria Hastings.
 [The descendants of James Keenan and Maria Hastings feature very prominently on this website.]
 One of their children, Stewart, came to Australia, married Nellie Preston and had 8 children.
 Unfortunately I don't have much information about the children of Stewart and Nellie, apart from their names and a few details of the life of James Keenan (b.
 April 1909 - August 2006) - see Stewart's page.
 (For more information about the Northern Ireland family of James, see the email from Sheila Johnston on 24/9/2008.
 Sheila is a descendant of James.)